-Allergies are very common and increasing in Australia and New Zealand, affecting around one in three people at some time in their lives.
+Allergies are very common and increasing in Australia and New Zealand, affecting around 1 in 5 people at some time in their lives.
 There are many different causes of allergy and symptoms vary from mild to potentially life threatening.
 Allergy is also one of the major factors associated with the cause and persistence of asthma.
-Fortunately effective prevention and treatment options are available for most allergies.
+Effective prevention and treatment options are available for most allergies.

 Allergy - a definition

 Allergy occurs when a person's immune system reacts to substances in the environment that are harmless for most people.
 These substances are known as allergens and are found in dust mites, pets, pollen, insects, ticks, moulds, foods and some medicines.

 Atopy is the genetic (inherited) tendency to develop allergic diseases.
 People with atopy are said to be atopic.

 When atopic people are exposed to allergens they can develop an immune reaction that leads to allergic inflammation (redness and swelling).